The thermal energy of an object is the energy contained in the motion and vibration of its molecules. Thermal energy is measured through temperature.

 It is easy to turn mechanical energy into thermal energy, for example using friction.
 It's also possible to turn thermal energy into mechanical energy by using a heat engine, but there will always be waste heat with this method.

 The latent heat of a substance is the heat required for an object to change states, also called a phase change.
 Generally speaking, values for latent heats are much higher than those for specific heat.
 This is also referred to as enthalpy.
-To learn more about enthalpy and latent heat please see hyperphysics.

 Ice and water have enormous latent heats associated with them, which is why snow takes so long to melt and water is used for cooking.
 This is also important in keeping our planet comfortable to live on, and provides a fair amount of resistance to climate change.